beaujeant/beaujeant.github.io/AppSec101/programming.md

 ### Function arguments

-Functions can take 0, one or multiple arugments.
+Functions can take 0, one or multiple arguments.
 These are meant to send data from the callee (the function calling another function) to the called function.
-Unless excplicitly declared outside all functions, a variable can be used only in the function where it has been declared.
+Unless explicitly declared outside all functions, a variable can be used only in the function where it has been declared.
 So this means the following won't work:

 ```
 #include <stdio.h>